-Here is how our transmission flush process works: We remove both the transmission pan and the filter, as it is located within the pan.
-Then we attach Our BG Power Flush and Fluid Exchange System and start the vehicle.
+Here is how our transmission fluid flush process works: We remove both the transmission pan and the filter, as it is located within the pan.
+Then we attach our BG Power Flush and Fluid Exchange System and start the vehicle.
 Old fluid is pumped out while also pumping clean fluid in.
-This ensures that no dirty fluid is left behind, hence the “flush”.
+This ensures that no dirty fluid is left behind, hence the “flush.”
 The fluid from the torque converter is included as part of this flush as it cycles while the vehicle is running.

-Most flush machines push fluid through the cooler lines, leaving the transmission pan in place, never replacing the filter.
-Without removing the filter, you’re never guaranteed a 100% fluid transfer from old to new as residual fluid hides in the filter.
-Our Power Flush procedure prevents contamination of the new fluid by any debris left in the system from the old fluid.
+Most flush machines push fluid through the cooler lines, leaving the transmission pan in place, and never replacing the filter.
+Without removing the filter, you’re never guaranteed a 100% fluid transfer from old to new, as residual fluid hides in the filter.
+Our Power Flush procedure prevents contamination of the new fluid by removing any debris left in the system from the old fluid.
 That debris could cause gear stalling or grinding.

 Prior to any transmission flush or service, the technicians at Advanced Transmission Center perform our free TrueTest Inspection to best determine which maintenance option is the best match for your vehicle.

 Some manufacturers say you never need to change your transmission fluid.
-In our opinion, there is not a “lifetime” fluid.
+In our opinion, there’s no such thing as a “lifetime” fluid.
 It really depends on the type of fluid used in the transmission and the specific make and model of your vehicle.

 Check your owner’s manual for maintenance intervals or call us, and we will look it up for you.
-Better yet, schedule a free TrueTest Inspection and we will be glad to help you determine the best transmission maintenance options for your vehicle.
+Better yet, schedule a free TrueTest Inspection, and we will be glad to help you determine the best transmission maintenance options for your vehicle.

 You can read more about ways to prolong the life of your transmission on our Transmission Blog.